-This is not a real cryptocurrency investment – it’s an MLM scheme (or straight out Ponzi scheme) there’s no 2 ways about it.
+This is not a real cryptocurrency investment – it’s an MLM scheme (or straight out Ponzi scheme) there are no 2 ways about it.
 You invest, then you earn money by recruiting people who also invest below you.

 I feel like DasCoin has merely latched onto the hype surrounding Bitcoin & is targeting people who might not be too knowledgeable about cryptocurrencies, making them feel like it’s going to be the “next big thing” when in reality there doesn’t even seem to be any outside value to a DasCoin as it’s not publicly traded.